Getting a Business Loan with Bad Credit? Here's What to Do

 2. Apply for SBA Loans

 If you’ve exhausted traditional financing, you might benefit from Small Business Administration (SBA) loans.
-With this financing, the SBA will guarantee a certain portion of the loan, thus making it lower risk for lenders.
-Although the businesses that the SBA works with must have exhausted traditional options, the SBA still requires businesses to have credit scores of around 650 or higher.
+With this financing, the SBA will guarantee a certain portion of the loan, thus making it a lower risk for lenders.
+Although the businesses that the SBA works with must have exhausted traditional options (like bank loans), the SBA still requires businesses to have credit scores of around 650 or higher.

 Regardless, SBA loans are a great option, and businesses with low credit scores should determine if they qualify for these programs.